reevee-codes/java-test-automation-interview-notes/README.md

 - **what is defect bug cycle**<br>
 like jira statuses
 - **regression/smoke tests/sanity tests**<br>
-- Smoke testing verifies the entire system from end to end whereas Sanity Testing verifies only a particular component.<br>
+- Smoke testing verifies the entire system e2e (acceptance testing) <br>
+- Sanity Testing verifies only a particular component (regression testing) <br>
-- Smoke testing is a subset of acceptance testing whereas Sanity testing is a subset of Regression Testing.<br>
 regression -  test the software/ application when a defect is fixed to ensure that the original defect is completely removed  <br>
 - **: Error vs. Fault vs. Bug vs. Defect vs. Failure**<br>
-error: The problem in code leads to errors<br>
+1. error: The problem in code leads to errors<br>
-fault: A fault is introduced into the software as the result of an error<br>
+2. fault: result of an error<br>
-defect: flaw in a component or system that can cause the component or system to fail to perform its required function, e.g., an incorrect statement or data definition<br>
+3. defect: fail to perform its required function<br>
-failure: a defect, if encountered during execution, may cause a failure<br>
+4. failure: defect if encountered during execution =  failure<br>
 - **Pairwise testing**<br>
 - **Test techniques**<br>
 - Equivalence testing -  used to reduce the number of test cases by identifying different sets of data that are not the same and only executing one test from each set of data
 - Boundary value analysis - behavior of the system at the boundaries of allowed data
 - State transition testing - validate allowed and disallowed states and transitions from one state to another by various input data
 - Pairwise (all-pairs) testing - used for lowering number of test cases without getting too much danger, algorithm can be used in order to select test cases<br>
 - **What is Adhoc Testing?**<br>
-- A testing phase where the tester tries to ‘break’ the system by randomly trying the system’s functionality.
+- A testing phase where the tester tries to ‘break’ the system by randomly trying the system’s functionality.<br>
 Can include negative testing as well.
 See also Monkey Testing.
 - **What is Bottom Up Testing?**<br>
 - An approach to integration testing where the lowest level components are tested first then used to facilitate the testing of higher-level components.
   The process is repeated until the component at the top of the hierarchy is tested.
+- **Pyramid of testing (from bottom to up)**<br>
+- Unit
+- Component
+- Integration
+- E2E
+- **Static vs Dynamic testing**<br>
+- Static Testing involves testing the software without running it<br>
+- Dynamic Testing involves executing the program<br>
 - ---------------------------------
 <h3>SQL</h3>
 - **Select all the different values from the Country column in the Customers table**<br>